dotnet/BenchmarkDotNet/docs/articles/features/etwprofiler.md

 * `performExtraBenchmarksRun` - if set to true, benchmarks will be executed one more time with the profiler attached.
 If set to false, there will be no extra run but the results will contain overhead.
 True by default.
 * `bufferSizeInMb` - ETW session buffer size, in MB.
 256 by default.
-* `intervalSelectors` - interval per harwdare counter, if not provided then default values will be used.
+* `intervalSelectors` - interval per hardware counter, if not provided then default values will be used.
 * `kernelKeywords` - kernel session keywords, ImageLoad (for native stack frames) and Profile (for CPU Stacks) are the defaults.
 * `providers` - providers that should be enabled, if not provided then default values will be used.